-- 6.9 Devise a series of equivalence statements for a collection of sixteen items that yields a tree of height 5 when both the weighted union rule and path compression are used.
-What is the total number of parent pointers followed to perform this series? - 6.10 One alternative to path compression that gives similar performance gains is called path halving.
-In path halving, when the path is traversed from the node to the root, we make the grandparent of every other node i on the path the new parent of i.
+- path the new parent of i.
 Write a version of FIND that implements path halving.
 Your FIND operation should work as you move up the tree, rather than require the two passes needed by path compression. - 6.11 Analyze the fraction of overhead required by the "list of children" implementation, the "left-child/right-sibling" implementation, and the two linked implementations of Section 6.3.3.
-How do these implementations compare in space efficiency? - 6.12 Using the general tree ADT of Figure 6.2, write a function that takes as input the root of a general tree and returns a binary tree generated by the conversion process illustrated by Figure 6.14. - 6.13 Use mathematical induction to prove that the number of leaves in a nonempty full K-ary tree is (K - 1)n + 1, where n is the number of internal nodes.
+How do these implementations compare in space efficiency? - 6.12 Using the general tree ADT of Figure 6.2, write a function that takes as input the root of a general tree and returns a binary tree generated by the conversion process illustrated by Figure 6.14. - 6.13 Use mathematical induction to prove that the number of leaves in a non-empty full K-ary tree is (K-1)n+1, where n is the number of internal nodes. - 6.14 Derive the formulas for computing the relatives of a non-empty complete K-ary tree node stored in the complete tree representation of Section 5.3.3. - 6.15 Find the overhead fraction for a full K-ary tree implementation with space requirements as follows: - (a) All nodes store data, K child pointers, and a parent pointer.

-Figure 6.18 A sample tree for Exercise 6.16.

-- 6.14 Derive the formulae for computing the relatives of a non-empty complete K-ary tree node stored in the complete tree representation of Section 5.3.3. - 6.15 Find the overhead fraction for a full K-ary tree implementation with space requirements as follows: - (a) All nodes store data, K child pointers, and a parent pointer.
 The data field requires four bytes and each pointer requires four bytes. - (b) All nodes store data and K child pointers.
 The data field requires sixteen bytes and each pointer requires four bytes. - (c) All nodes store data and a parent pointer, and internal nodes store K child pointers.
 The data field requires eight bytes and each pointer requires four bytes. - (d) Only leaf nodes store data; only internal nodes store K child pointers.
 The data field requires four bytes and each pointer requires two bytes. - 6.16 (a) Write out the sequential representation for Figure 6.18 using the coding illustrated by Example 6.5. - (b) Write out the sequential representation for Figure 6.18 using the coding illustrated by Example 6.6. - 6.17 Draw the binary tree representing the following sequential representation for binary trees illustrated by Example 6.5: